South Korean tech giant Samsung is reportedly bringing its One UI 4 mobile interface design to its Galaxy Book series of Windows laptops.

 Samsung is calling this One UI Book 4, and it will be available on the Galaxy Book Pro 360, Galaxy Book Pro, Galaxy Book Flex2, Galaxy Book, and Galaxy Book Odyssey.

-Samsung’s design effort on Windows comes after years of a close partnership between Microsoft and Samsung, the report said.
+The report said that Samsung’s design effort on Windows comes after years of a close partnership between Microsoft and Samsung.

 The pair originally partnered to bring Android and Windows closer together, resulting in a lot of exclusive Your Phone integration for Samsung devices.